Tristan Emmanuel: Social conservative activism

 Emmanuel became more involved with right-wing and socially conservative campaigns in the first decade of the twenty-first century.
 In April 2003, he organized a "Canadians for Bush" rally in Queenston Heights, Ontario, to support the American invasion of Iraq.
 The rally was attended by several prominent federal and provincial politicians, including Stockwell Day and provincial cabinet ministers Jim Flaherty and Tim Hudak.

 Emmanuel's organizational role in the rally drew attention to controversial statements he had made in previous years.
 The New Democratic Party of Ontario (NDP) issued a press release with excerpts from several of Emmanuel's writings, asserting that he had described gay men as "sexual deviants" and Islam as "as far from peace, as hell is from heaven" in separate articles written in 2002.
-NDP legislator Rosario Marchese called on Hudak and Flaherty to dissociate themselves from the rally in light of these statements.
+NDP legislator Rosario Marchese called on Hudak and Flaherty to disengage themselves from the rally in light of these statements.
 A spokesperson for Hudak responded that the minister had not known about Emmanuel's articles before seeing the press release, and that the pro-American rally should not be "sidetracked" over the matter.

 As executive director of the ECP Centre, Emmanuel organized several public forums throughout 2003 to discuss same-sex marriage and the extension of Canada's hate speech laws to cover statements made against gays and lesbians.
 Most speakers at these events were social conservatives who opposed both legislative initiatives, although some speakers took different views.

 Emmanuel campaigned against the legal recognition of same-sex marriage in Canada in 2005, organizing several rallies across the country, including one outside Parliament Hill in Ottawa and another at Queen's Park outside the Legislative Assembly of Ontario.
 Emmanuel sought to include non-Christian groups in these events, inviting Jewish and Muslim representatives as speakers.
 He also sought to build connections with the American Christian right.
 Notwithstanding his efforts, same-sex marriage was granted legal recognition throughout Canada in the summer of 2005.